Kenny2github/skule-bylaws/bylaw-3.md

 1. Such a referendum which receives votes from at least 5% of Members in the constituency in question, of which a simple majority are in favor, shall lead to the Class Representative being recalled.
 Otherwise, the referendum fails.

 ## Referenda to Recall a Board Representative
-1. A referendum to recall a Member of the Board of Directors, except Officers, for reason of breaching the standard of conduct in [Bylaw 1 section 4.11.3](bylaw-1.md) must be called by a simple majority vote at a Board of Directors Meeting.
+1. A referendum to recall a Board Representative, as defined in [Bylaw 1 section 4.1](bylaw-1.md), for reason of breaching the standard of conduct in [Bylaw 1 section 4.11.3](bylaw-1.md) must be called by a simple majority vote at a Board of Directors Meeting.
 1. The question text of such a referendum shall be: "Do you support recalling [name] from their position as [constituency] Board Representative?" where "[name]" is the name of the Board Representative in question and "[constituency]" is the constituency they represent (e.g. "At-Large", "First Year").
 1. The voting period for such a referendum shall begin at most eleven (11) business days after it is called, at the CRO's discretion, and shall last at least three (3) days.
 If possible within these constraints, the voting period shall be aligned with the voting period of any other ongoing election cycle.
 1. There shall be no campaigning for such a referendum.
 Campaigning in any form by either the party calling the referendum or the Board Representative in question, beyond the voter statements outlined below, will result in a warning to the campaigning party, in accordance with Section 9.1.